dendibakh/perf-book/chapters/18-Appendix/Appendix-B.md

 ## Inductions {.unnumbered .unlisted}

 In this example, the value of the induction variable i is saved into an array.
-The LLVM Loop Vectorizer knows to vectorize induction variables.
+The LLVM Loop Vectorizer knows how to vectorize induction variables.

 ```cpp
 void bar(float* A, int n) {